-The Afar live next door to the birthplace of Islam (modern-day Saudi Arabia) and have a history of trade with the Arabian Peninsula.
-So it is not surprising that they adopted aspects of that religion during its early years.
-In practice, though, orthodox (Sunni) Islam is only observed among the urban-dwelling Afar.
+The Indigenous Afar live next door to the birthplace of Islam (modern-day Saudi Arabia.)
+They have a history of trade with the Arabian Peninsula.
+So, it is not surprising that they adopted aspects of that religion during its formative years.
+Today, though, orthodox (Sunni) Islam is observed mostly among the urban-dwelling Afar.

-Alimirah lived through both the Italian occupation and Ethiopian monarchy — as well as the establishing of Djibouti and Eritrea as sovereign nations.
+Alimirah lived through both the Italian colonial occupation and the Ethiopian monarchy — as well as the establishing of Djibouti and Eritrea as sovereign nations.
 Out of the turmoil surrounding this recent history grew a number of political movements representing the Afar people.
 Both the Afar Liberation Front and the Afar National Democratic Party are active in Ethiopia today.

 Photography copyright © 1999 -

 Ray Waddington.
 All rights reserved.

 Text copyright © 1999 - 2024, The Peoples of the World Foundation.
 All rights reserved.

 Waddington, R. (2018, revised edition 2023), The Indigenous Afar People.
 The Peoples of the World Foundation.
 Retrieved February 27, 2024, from The Peoples of the World Foundation. <https://www.peoplesoftheworld.org/text?people=Afar>